Resources on family, local and naval historyLast updated: 20 December 2013 11:10 UK

 Researching local history at central library

-The local history collection contains 20,000 books and other items about Hampshire, West Sussex and the Isle of Wight.
-You can download the full guide to the History Centre's local history collections at the bottom of the page, but it includes directories, electoral rolls, council minutes, maps, newspapers and photographs.
+The local history collection contains 20,000 books and other items relating to Portsmouth, with some coverage of the surrounding areas of Hampshire, West Sussex and the Isle of Wight.
+These include directories, electoral rolls, council minutes, maps, newspapers and photographs.
+You can download the full guide to the History Centre's local history collections at the bottom of the page.

 The Portsmouth Encyclopaedia

 Download the Portsmouth Encyclopaedia below to look up streets, courts and alleys in Portsmouth, as well as places like schools, churches and public houses, particularly those in the second half of the nineteenth century.
-In many cases there are references to nineteenth centrury maps which can be sees at History Centre.
+In many cases there are references to nineteenth century maps which can be seen at the History Centre.

 The encyclopaedia also contains articles about well-known locals and people connected with Portsmouth, such as Charles Dickens.